Lead Paint Analysis for Homeowners

 If you suspect your home might contain lead paint, you should have it tested.
 Home kits are cheap and widely available, but are not quantitative and can be inaccurate.
 The best results come from laboratory analysis.

-We require approximately one square inch of paint for analysis.
-It is best to take the sample from an area where the paint is cracked, chipped or peeled away from the surface, as loose paint is most likely to be ingested by young children.
-Place the sample in a clean, labeled ziplock bag, fill out a submission form using the link and send to the address listed on the form.
-Submission form
+For paint analysis, we require approximately one square inch of dried paint.
+It is best to take the sample from an area where the paint is cracked, chipped or peeled away from the surface, as this loose paint is what is most likely to be ingested by young children.
+Place the sample in a clean, labeled ziplock bag or other small container that can be securely closed.

 If you find lead in excess or near the regulatory limit for one or more of your samples, we recommend you contact your local city, county or state health department for advice on how to handle your situation.